pixrael/quality-wines/README.md

 ## Adding connecting to a mongo database
 In order to connect to a database, should be added the mongodb user name and password, this should be done in the " server\.env".
 This will allow to connect to the database to save the data of the wines.
+In the "server\constants.ts" file is the MONGO_URL that can be changed too if needed.

 ## Some of the used tecnologies